credential-handler/authn.io/README.md

 # Development

-The following section explains how to setup and develop the loginhub software on a local development machine.
+The following section explains how to setup and develop the authorization.io software on a local development machine.

 ### Requirements